lquesada/ComfyUI-Inpaint-CropAndStitch/README.md

 Enable "resize to target size" and set it to a preferred resolution for your model, e.g. 512x512 for SD 1.5, 1024x1024 for SDXL or Flux.

+If you mask an area and you can still see the original image through the rendered image, it is **very likely** that your mask is not fully opaque.
+Even if it looks fully opaque - the human brain cannot tell a difference between many shades of grey.
+Please make sure that the mask is 100% opaque, e.g. take a screenshot, check pixel values for 255, 255, 255 or #FFFFFF.
+If you use mask fill holes, check that the entire boundary is 255, 255, 255 or #FFFFFF e.g. with the fuzzy select tool in Gimp with threshold 0.

 # Changelog
 ## 2025-04-06
 - Published the improved version of the Crop and Stitch nodes.